-Biographical/Historical Note: Fischbach Gallery, founded ca. 1954, is an art gallery in New York, N.Y.
+Biographical/Historical Note: Fischbach Gallery, founded ca. 1954, is an art gallery in New York, New York.
 Operated by Aladar Marberger.
 In the 1960s, specialized in minimalist painters; during the 1970s the focus turned to painterly, representational realists and minimalist sculpture.
 The gallery relocated to Florida in 2015.

 Gallery founder Marilyn C. Fischbach and director A. Aladar Marberger donated the majority of the Fischbach Gallery records in 1978.
-Additional records were donated in 2001 by Maureen Dawley on behalf of the Carnegie Mellon University.
+Additional records were donated in 2001 by Maureen Dawley on behalf of the Carnegie Mellon University and in 2015.

 How to Use this Collection

 - Read the Finding Aid for this collection